August 9, 2017

 6.)
 They cannot accomplish the mission alone, and they help others accomplish their missions in return.

 FPS works closely with many other local and state law enforcement agencies, as well as other federal law enforcement agencies, to get the job done.
 FPS sits on a variety of interagency working groups and task forces, such as the FBI Joint Terrorism Task Force.
 As joint partners, FPS works with these agencies to assess and respond to threats, escort government leaders, enhance security measures at major events, and much more.
-For example, FPS works with the U.S. Customs and Border Patrol to provide security at the immigration port-of-entries along the nation’s borders.
+For example, FPS works with the U.S. Customs and Border Protection to provide security at the immigration port-of-entries along the nation’s borders.
 FPS teams up with the U.S. Marshals Service to protect the exterior of federal courthouses.